-To be considered for admission, it is preferable that applicants score in at least in the 70th percentile on a nationally standardized test.
-Additionally, applicants must have earned at least a C in core courses (English, math, science & social studies).
-For students who have only taken a state test, advanced scores in reading and math are preferred but a minimum of proficient scores are required.
+To be considered for admission, it is preferable that applicants score at least in the 70th percentile on a standardized test.
+For students who have only taken a state test, advanced scores in reading and math are preferred, but a minimum of proficient scores is required.
+Applicants must have earned at least a C in core courses (English, math, science & social studies).
 In addition:

-Mid-year transfers are accepted for the three-year-old preschool-5th grades.
+Mid-year transfers are accepted for four-year-old preschool-5th grade.
 Mid-year transfers for grades 6th-8th will be considered in most cases, depending on the coursework the applicant has completed.
-Because the school does not offer partial credit for high school classes, mid-year transfers for grades 9th-12th are not accepted unless the applicant will be taking the same classes in which he or she is currently enrolled.
+Because the school does not offer partial credit for high school classes, mid-year transfers for grades 9th-12th are accepted under special circumstances pending the ability to schedule classes for the student.

 Student readiness is the primary factor in gaining admission.
 For the three-year-old preschool, admissions priority is given to children of current Wilson Hall parents and faculty.
-Applications for the three-year-old preschool should be submitted by January 31st, but applications will be accepted until the class is filled to capacity.
+Applications for the three-year-old preschool should be submitted by February 15th.
 Students must be completely potty-trained before they begin school.